AnthonyAstige/eslint-plugin-astige/README.md

 6. **Custom Rules When Necessary**: While I prioritize leveraging existing ESLint rules to maintain consistency and development speed, I'm willing to create custom rules when needed to enforce my guiding principles and address specific needs.

 7. **Multiple sub-plugins:** This is structured as a collection of sub-plugins in a single repository to:
-   1. Allow splitting of plugin loading and processing per file type
+   1. Logical grouping of processing by usage
    2. Enable modular adoption of rules
-   3. Maintain a single source of truth for all my ESLint configurations
+   3. Maintain a single source of truth for all my shared ESLint configurations
    4. Simplify dependency management, versioning, coding of multiple plugins
    5. Enable focused development and testing of specific rule sets